1101947/.dotfiles/README.md

 ### About scripts

-Scriptss in root directory are written to use on fresh Arch Linux installation.
+Scripts in root directory are written to use on fresh Arch Linux installation.
 My way - is testing new things on a virtual machine. *Please, read script's content before start it.*

 - 100-install-config-git.v2.sh script by default only configures git with my credentials.
 Change them to your's before starting script.
 If you need to install git first, uncomment appropriate command.
 In future plans I want to make it asking for credentials during setup.